 A room we are using a lot more these days!
 Green is a great colour for your home office, it symbolises prosperity and can help reduce anxiety.
 We all know the outdoors has a way of clearing our minds so why not give your home office the natural feel.
 Wooden elements are linked to health and personal growth so why not get a desk made from local wood, click here to see how.

 The image below is designed by @beataheuman, be sure to give her a follow on Instagram, her style is sure to cheer anyone up!

 This is the room that we go to feel clean and pure, that’s why white tiles and walls are my favourite option for bathrooms and en-suites.
 Again, this is a perfect room for natural elements especially lots and lots of plants!
 Check out my blog on plants to find out the best types for each room.

 Blue is the colour of calm and restfulness, so it’s no wonder it is a great option for a bedroom.
 When teamed with white it can give that feeling of protection and freshness.
 There is an accent of pink in this bedroom, because there is such a thing called the Pink Effect.
-This is when exposure to pink can have a calming effect on the nerves and helps represents feelings of happiness, love, and peace.
+This is when exposure to pink can has a calming effect on the nerves and helps represents feelings of happiness, love, and peace.

 ‘I want my bedroom to feel like a boutique hotel room’ is the brief I get almost every time I’m asked to design one and this is exactly what we did here with this four poster bed to give the client that feeling of luxury.